-1985 video games ZX Spectrum games
+1985 computer games ZX Spectrum games

 One of the first Formula One management games that set the standards that are still in use in modern games of the genre.